 Not really a surprise, people would have to either sign up via email to see my posts or randomly visit my blog on the off-chance I’d posted.

-Having a blogging schedule not only makes your life easier, it helps your readers.
+Having a blogging schedule not only makes your life easier, but it also helps your readers.
 They know when to expect something.
 Do I sometimes miss my days?
 Yes, but it’s very rare now.

 So, pick a day of the week that works for you.
 Consider if you have enough time on that day (or the prior days) to get a post written, checked and uploaded.

-I also recommend scheduling a time as well.
+I also recommend sticking to uploading at a certain time as well.
 I started uploading posts on Fridays at 18:30 (GMT/BST) because it was after work.
 I made sure to mention that at the bottom of some of my posts so people became familiar with when to expect something from me.

 If you state you post at a time, do include the timezone.
 I know many of my readers are not in the UK and by letting them know my timezone, they are aware of when I am posting.